plforacle/heatwave-movie-stream-hol/load-csv-data-movie/load-csv-data-movie.md

     <copy>use movies;</copy>
     ```

 5. List the movies schema tables.
+Make sure the following tables are listed in the schema.

     ```bash
     <copy>show tables;</copy>
     ```

     ![Database movieSchemas](./images/show-database-movie-tables.png "list movie schemas after")

     You are now ready to use Autoload to load a table from the object store into MySQL HeatWave Lakehouse